juhp/fbrnch/README.md

 - listing approved package reviews
 - requesting repo and branches
 - importing new packages
-- building a package across releases
+- merging and building a package across release branches

 ## Installation